slasheight-netsec/website-slasheight/content/en/posts/how-i-built-this-website.md

 I thought about using a template website like wordpress, or square space, but that felt too easy.
 I didn't want to have to work inside of a web browser, or pay a monthly fee to host my website.
 I was looking for something in between hosting my own web server, and essentially filling out an online form.
 Then I discovered the magic of using HUGO with Netlify, and I knew I found something worth diving into.

-## What is HUGO and Netlify
+### What is HUGO and Netlify
-### HUGO
+#### HUGO

 HUGO is a website generator that has tons of community built quality themes to help get you started.
 One thing I love most about HUGO is it's FAST!
-HUGO is also very easy to work on!
+HUGO sites are also very easy to work with.
 Once you start to learn about how the configuration files work, and make your first post using markdown you will appreciate the simplicity and flexibility it offers.

-### Netlify
+#### Netlify

 Netlify is CDN (Content Delivery Network) that will build, deploy, and host your website on the internet.
 Simply link your GitHub repository containing your HUGO site to your Netlify account, and it will take care of the rest.
 The best part of Netlify is you get a free 100GB of traffic per month.
 This is more then enough for a blog type website.
 Netlify also simplifies the certificate management process by using Let's Encrypt, so your page will be available using HTTPS.